-The south of France is a wonderful place to soak up culture, history and the sun on the many gorgeous beaches.
+The South of France is a beautiful place to soak up culture, history and the sun on the many gorgeous beaches.
 The high point of where you can dip your foot into the luxury life of the French Riviera is St Tropez.
-The Mediterranean town is extravagant, but not completely out of reach, as it buzzes with life and is a cultural wonder of the south of France.
+The Mediterranean town is extravagant, but not entirely out of reach, as it buzzes with life and is a cultural wonder of the South of France.

-If you are staying at our luxury St Tropez villas this summer, why not head away from the crowds and seek out some of the town’s best hidden gems?
+If you are staying at one of our luxury holiday villas in the South of France this summer, why not head away from the crowds and seek out some of the town’s best-hidden gems?

 Maison des Papillons